DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-02-10-searching-by-location-iteration.md

 - For area, we’ve replaced the search box with a link to a page where candidates can change their location or choose a provider.
 - For subject, we now link to a page where candidates can select a different subject.
 This removes the scrollable list of subjects that previously appeared in the filter sidebar, which may have caused accessibility problems on mobile devices.

-In future we might want to look at updating searches automatically (so users don’t have to use the ‘Apply filters’ button).
+In future we might want to look at updating searches automatically (so users do not have to use the ‘Apply filters’ button).
 This does pose usability and accessibility questions so we’d need to be sure it would work before investing in it.

 ### London boroughs moved into filter sidebar